pallets/click/docs/exceptions.rst

 Help Pages and Exit Codes
 --------------------------

 Triggering the a help page intentionally (by passing in ``--help``) returns exit code 0.
-If a help page is displayed due to incorrect user provided input, the program returns exit code 2.
+If a help page is displayed due to incorrect user input, the program returns exit code 2.
 See :ref:`exit-codes` for more general information.

 For clarity, here is an example.